 Injured in a Ladder Accident?
 We Can Help.

-The Perecman Firm, P.L.L.C. has been fighting for victims in workers’ compensation and civil personal injury cases since 1983 and has recovered millions for clients injured by ladder accidents and other height-related hazards, including construction accidents involving scaffolding, elevators, and cranes.
+The Perecman Firm, P.L.L.C. has been fighting for construction accident victims in workers’ compensation and civil personal injury cases since 1983 and has recovered millions for clients injured by ladder accidents and other height-related hazards involving scaffolding, elevators, and cranes.

 We know contractors, premises owners, and others who exercise control over worksites have legal obligations to ensure worker safety and provide adequate protection – and we know how to hold them liable when their negligence results in preventable harm.